GursehajHarika/CENG319-Assignment/README.md

 Either by going into

-First, go into the AndroidManifest.XML and add the following permission,
+First, go into the AndroidManifest.XML and add the following permissions,

     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
     <uses-permission android:name="android.permission.INTERNET" />